 In my case, my body seemed to simply react to the mistreatment I unknowingly bestowed on it.
-Over 20 years ago, when I healed my RA, I understood: it wasn’t my body that attacked me – I attacked my body by overloading it and my immune system responded with inflammation in the affected regions.
-So it was not about any kind of guilt for my illness, but about how I deal with my body.
+Over 20 years ago, when I healed my RA, I understood: it wasn’t my body that attacked me – I attacked my body by overloading it.
+My immune system responded with inflammation in the affected regions.
+So it was not about any guilt for my illness, but about how I deal with my body.
 And I was able to change how I deal with myself.

 From the affected people, I often hear: “Rheumatoid arthritis isn’t healable!”